German insurtech platform Hepster raises $10M Series A led by Element Ventures – TechCrunch

 Christian Range, Hepster co-founder and CEO, said in a statement: “Hepster is now a key player within the European insurance market.
 Our state-of-the-art technology with our API-driven ecosystem, as well as our highly service-oriented approach, sets us apart.”

-In interview, he told me: “Germany is the toughest market with the most regulations, the most laws.
-We have a saying in Germany if you can make it in Germany, you can make it everywhere.
+In an interview he told me: “Germany is the toughest market with the most regulations, the most laws.
+We have a saying in Germany, if you can make it in Germany, you can make it everywhere.
 Also, it’s a big market in terms of selling insurance products because Germans really like insurance in every regard.
 So there is huge market potential in Germany I think.”

 Michael McFadgen, partner at Element Ventures, said: “As new industries and business models emerge, companies need much more flexible insurance propositions than what is currently being offered by traditional brokers.
 Hepster is the breakout company in the space, and their focus on embedded insurance will pay dividends in years to come.”